avo-hq/docs.avohq.io/docs/2.0/resource-tools.md

 </div>
 ```

-Next we need to tell Avo and Rails which params are welcomed in the `create`/`update` request.
+Next, we need to tell Avo and Rails which params are welcomed in the `create`/`update` request.
 We do that using the `extra_params` option on the `FishResource`.
-The implementation that Avo follows internally is to assign the attributes you specify here to the underlying model (`model.assign_attributes params.permit(extra_params)`).
+Avo's internal implementation is to assign the attributes you specify here to the underlying model (`model.assign_attributes params.permit(extra_params)`).

 ```ruby{2}
 class FishResource < Avo::BaseResource